MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

 The SQL provider can't run because of a missing dependency.
-Please make sure that Microsoft SQL Server Management Objects (Version 10 or higher) is installed.
+Make sure that Microsoft SQL Server Management Objects (Version 10 or higher) is installed.

 <a id="ERROR_OBJECT_TO_BE_DELETED_DOES_NOT_EXIST"></a>